Seattle, July 2018

 Big picture: taking a mass of data and turning it into maps and charts that you can use to understand a problem space and make better choices about it.

 Nuts and bolts: I have lots of experience with—and take a perverse pleasure in—imposing order on the messiest of data.
-I’m also good at automating data import and management processes so we can all stop doing the tedious work by hand and focus on what it all means.
+I’m also good at automating data import and management processes so we can all stop doing the tedious work by hand and focus on analysis & meaning.

 I am drawn to